 All the MIHF IDs and all the Device Keys each of which is uniquely associated with one of the MIHF IDs.
 As is described in 9.4.2.2, a number called Leaf Number is uniquely asssociated with a Device Key.

-A Group Management Database which stores a group management table, which has the following five columns at least: A Group MIHF ID, a group key, a Device Key, a Leaf Number and an MIHF ID.
+A Group Management Database which stores a group management table, which has the following five columns at least: A Group MIHF ID, an MGK, a Device Key, a Leaf Number and an MIHF ID.
 An MN having the MIHF ID, the Device Key and the Leaf Number on a row belongs to the group designated by the Group MIHF ID recorded on the same row.

 MIHF of Command center:

 A signing key.
-The key is for creation of a signature of the Command center.
+The key is for creation of a signature of the Command center

-A Multicast Address Database which stores a multicast address table, which has the following two columns at least: An MIHF Group ID and a multicast address.
+A Group Database which stores a group table, which has the following four columns: An MIHF Group ID, a multicast address, SAID and MGK.
 The multicast address on a row is associated with the group designated by the MIHF Group ID recorded on the same row.
 Additionally the multicast address may have attributes, indicating if the multicast address is defined at layer 2 or 3 of the protocol stack.

+A Device Key for the Command center used to derive MGK by a GKB received from the MIH User of the Command center.

 MIHF of an MN: